 You must apply for admission into the upper division of the BSW program - enrollment in lower division social work courses does not guarantee acceptance.
 Classes begin in the fall.
 You will begin the application process by scheduling an advisement appointment with one of the College of Social Work’s academic advisors.
 Advisors review the application, process, and BSW degree requirements with applicants.
 Once you have submitted your application, an admissions committee will make admission decisions based on the minimum requirements.
 Applicants will be notified in writing about admissions decisions.
 The College of Social Work is committed to diversity in its student body.
 Admission is limited and competitive.

 You will start the application process by scheduling an advisement appointment with one of the College of Social Work’s academic advisors to review the application and discuss the degree requirements of the BSW program.
 Once you have submitted your application, it will be reviewed and forwarded to an admissions committee for review.
 You will be notified in writing about admissions decisions.

 - An institutional undergraduate GPA of 2.50 (on a 4.00 scale).

-- Verified completion of 39 hours of general education courses at the time of application.
+- Verified completion of 39 hours of Carolina Core and College Requirements at the time of application.

-- Verified completion of 54 hours of general education courses at the time of progression to upper division.
+- Verified completion of 54 hours of Carolina Core and College Requirements at the time of progression to upper division.

 - Verified completion of SOWK 201 or equivalency for transfer students.